miguelaaguilar/CarND-Advanced-Lane-Lines-P2/writeup.md

 The curvature of the lane is compute in the `calc_lane_curvature()` function.
 Here the lane radius is computed using the bird's view of the lane.

 The vehicle position with respect to center is computed in the `calc_lane_offset()`.
-A negative value means that the car has an offset towards the left of the lane, otherwise, in the value is positive that means the offset is towards the right of the lane.
+A negative value means that the car has an offset towards the left of the lane, otherwise, if the value is positive that means the offset is towards the right of the lane.

 The following is an example of the lane curvature and offset computation: